Pet peeves around the office

 - calling in sick every few weeks when you're not, or conversely, going into work when you're clearly under the weather;

 - not getting the tea or coffee in when it's your turn;

 - always talking about how busy you are;

-- whistling, humming, or playing the harmonica;
+- whistling, humming or singing;

 - and leaving those passive aggressive post-it notes everywhere.